AQNclasses/notes305wi/dyn_prog.md

 date: Winter 2025
 ---

-# 21 January 2025

-## Admin

-- HW 1 due tonight 10pm
-  - Upload on Canvas
-  - If handwritten, use scanning app or scanner in library, computer labs
-  - Submission is PDF only
-- Quiz Friday
-  - Credit for attempts
-  - 30 minutes given, aim for 15 mins
-  - handwritten / handtyped solutions

-## Making the Best of It: Efficient Backtracking?
+# Making the Best of It: Efficient Backtracking?

-- (Show schedule)
-- Recall we started with counting and recurrences to find our resource usage function $T(n)$
-  - Counting for imperative code
-  - Recurrences for recursive code
-- Example: Fibonnaci numbers
+## Example 1

+Consider the Fibonnaci numbers.

 <!--
 # conTeXt for accessible PDF